Category: vegetation

 Biodiversity of the Great Himalayan National Park

-The park has a wide variety of vegetation ranging from the lofty pines and spruces and the great, spreading horse chestnuts of the lower valleys, to the dense cushions and prostrate branches of the alpine herbs and junipers.
+The park is home to a wide variety of vegetation ranging from pines ,spruces and the horse chestnuts of the lower valleys, to the alpine herbs and junipers.

-On this part of Western Himalayas, forests and alpine meadows can be seen in their original state.
+On this part of Western Himalayas, forests and alpine meadows can be seen in their pristine forms.
 The subalpine zone is richest in species, followed by the alpine and upper temperate zones.

 Trekking & Tourism prospects in the great Himalayan national park